 - We are already experiencing the metaverse.

-- As technology advances, the line between the digital and physical worlds will move around seamlessly throughout our day.
+- As technology advances, the line between digital and physical will move seamlessly throughout our day.

 - We should build the metaverse to make us better than we are without it.

 I’ll state the obvious.
 Unless we are in "The Matrix" or characters in "Horton Hears a Who," there is no more “meta” a universe than the one we are in.
 Of course, real life isn’t the metaverse that everyone is talking about.
 Or is it?
 Last I checked, no one really knows.